sarkershantonu/sarkershantonu.github.io/_posts/2021/2021-01-06-install-jmeter-plugins-cli.md

 In this article we are going to see how we can install Jmeter plugins in CLI linux.

-This is very useful for aws, remote servers with no gui, installing over SSH, Docker configuration etc.
+This is very useful for AWS, remote servers with no gui, installing over SSH, Docker configuration etc.

 ### Step 1 : Dependencies

 - Update OS Apps

 ```
 sudo apt-get update
 ```